opensafely/documentation/Onboarding analysts.md

 For more detail about the study definition, see: https://github.com/opensafely/documentation/blob/master/study_definition.md

-You should now have all the tools you need to being making changes to the study definition.
+You should now have all the tools you need to make changes to the study definition.

 The general workflow for updating the repo is as follows: